Table of Contents:

 AtomicInteger / AtomicLong / AtomicReference

-- Fully atomic operations, lock-free.
+- Completely atomic operations, lock-free.

-🔹 Rule of Thumb
+🔹 Practical Rule

 - If the collection is not thread-safe → either use external synchronization or replace it with a thread-safe version (ConcurrentHashMap, ConcurrentSkipListMap).